UdoGerhards/Nodejs-annotations/README.md

 ## Inheritance

-The inheritance functionality is currently is supporting function declaration approach like
+The inheritance functionality is currently supporting the function declaration approach only like

 ```
 /**